saezlab/CNORprob/README.md

 This is a probabilistic logic variant of [CellNOpt](https://www.bioconductor.org/packages/release/bioc/html/CNORode.html) which allows for quantitative optimisation of logical network for (quasi-)steady-state data.
 The core optimisation pipeline is derived from [FALCON](https://github.com/sysbiolux/FALCON): a toolbox for the fast contextualization of logical networks.

 CNORprob takes prior knowledge network and experimental data in SIF and MIDAS formats, respectively, and it outputs graphical representation of results in CellNOpt's format.
-Post-optimisation analyses including systematic edge-knockout, systematic node-knockout, and local parameter sensitivity analyses (LPSA) were also included in the pipeline as offered in the original FALCON toolbox.
+Post-optimisation analyses including systematic edge-knockout, systematic node-knockout, bootstrapping and local parameter sensitivity analyses (LPSA) were also included in the pipeline as offered in the original FALCON toolbox.

 ## Getting Started